J-0-E-L/comp30027_assignment_1/README.md

 **Important Note:** Please run the code cells in the order that it is presented in the notebook.
 Changing the order may lead to errors or unexpected output that differs from what was expected in the report.

+## Report
+See "COMP30027 Machine Learning Project 1.pdf" for our final conclusions.